ducarme/springable/README.md

 ranging from simple monotonic responses to complex, highly-nonlinear ones, such as snapping instabilities, sequencing, buckling, symmetry-breaking or restabilization.

-In its core, **springable** deals with **springs**, that we define as any entity that can store [elastic energy](https://en.wikipedia.org/wiki/Elastic_energy).
+In its core, `springable` deals with **springs**, that we define as any entity that can store [elastic energy](https://en.wikipedia.org/wiki/Elastic_energy).
 *Springs* therefore include longitudinal springs (compression and extension), rotation springs (bending), area springs (useful to model fluids and pneumatic loading), line springs (useful to model cable-driven systems), and more!
-On top of that, the library allows you to define the energy potential of each individual spring to make them intrisically linear or nonlinear, thereby generating a whole ecosystem of springs, ready to be assembled and simulated!
+On top of that, the library allows you to define the energy potential of each individual spring to make them intrinsically linear or nonlinear, thereby generating a whole ecosystem of springs, ready to be assembled and simulated!

 **Table of contents**